titanml/helm-charts/charts/catalog/README.md

 helm install catalog takeoff/catalog
 ```

-This will install the catalog, the `InferenceStack` CRD, and the RBAC resources needed to run the Inference Stack Operator without any extensions.

-To see how to add new operators and create new catalog images see [here](../../operator-lifecycle-manager/README.md).
+To see how to create new Operators and Catalog images see [here](../../operator-lifecycle-manager/CONTRIBUTING.md#publishing).

 ## Installing Extensions

 Cluster Extensions should be installed and fixed to a major channel.
-We have two channels available: `stable` and `fast`, and the channel names are created by appending `-vx` where `x` is the major version of the Operator you want to use.
+We have two channels available: `stable` and `fast`, and the channel names are created by appending `-vX` where `X` is the major version of the Operator you want to use.
 The `stable` channel is for production ready versions of the Operator, and the `fast` channel is for the latest versions of the Operator.
 The `fast` channel is not recommended for production use.

 Here's an example of a configuration that installs an Operator tracking the newest v0 bundles in the `stable` channel: